Social Security Tips

 - Residential gatekeepers

-- Residential security guards
+- Residential security guards.

-An employee is responsible for tracking and reporting tips to their employer and to the IRS during income tax filing time.
+An employee is responsible for tracking and reporting Social Security tips to their employer and to the IRS during income tax filing time.
 Tip reports are used to detail all tip income, including cash, credit/debit card transactions, and other non-cash tips.
 The employee is responsible for the accuracy of their tip reports.

 - Form 4070 (Employee’s Report of Tips to Employer)